chimbosonic/blog/src/posts/btrfs-metadata-no-space-left-errors.md

  1. Important data must have 3 copies:
     - Local Network accessible copy
     - Local copy on cold storage
-    - Offsite copy on cold storage
+    - Off-site copy on cold storage
  2. Data integrity for important data is crucial
     - Using `squashfs` and then creating parity data of the archives using `par2` to mitigate bit-rot
  3. Full data integrity of reproducible data isn't important